 Adam Soltani also serves as an Adjunct Instructor of Islamic Studies at Oklahoma State University, teaching courses such as Introduction to World Religions, Islam Cultural Perspectives, Religions of the Middle East, and Race, Religion, and Social Justice.

-On May 1, 2020, OKC Friday recognized Adam Soltani as one of the 50 Most Powerful Young Professionals in OKC.
+On May 1, 2020, OKC Friday recognized Adam Soltani as one of OKC’s 50 Most Powerful Young Professionals.
 He was recognized alongside such prestigious names as Steven Adams, Chris Paul, J.D.
 Baker, James Cooper, Shannon Presti, Abigail Ogle, Bailey Perkins, and JoBeth Hamon.

-In April 2021, OKC Friday recognized Adam Soltani for the second year in a row as one of the 50 Most Powerful Young Professionals in OKC.
+In April 2021, OKC Friday recognized Adam Soltani as one of the 50 Most Powerful Young Professionals in OKC for the second year.

 In June 2021, Adam Soltani was recognized by Oklahoma City Young Professionals as one of The Most Influential Young Professionals in Oklahoma.
 In the same month, The Journal Record recognized Soltani as One of the Most Admired CEOs in Oklahoma.